safepay/cover.hd_powerview/README.md

 ```

 ### Battery Levels
-You can extract the battery level with a sensor template.
+If your shade has a battery, you can extract the battery_level attribute with a sensor template.
 For example:
 ```yaml
 sensor:
   - platform: template